-On September 12, 2017, our Board of Directors adopted a revised director compensation policy, effective as of October 1, 2017, which provides that each designated non-management member of the Board of Directors will receive (i) an annual retainer of \$30,000 to be paid in four quarterly installments in arrears, to be pro-rated as applicable; (ii) upon appointment to the Board of Directors to fill a vacancy, a stock option grant with a grant date value determined by the Board of Directors as appropriate considering the time remaining before re-election; and (iii) a stock option grant upon annual re-election as a director with a grant date value of \$50,000, except for the Chairperson, who will receive a stock option grant with a grant date value of \$55,000.
+On September 12, 2017, our Board of Directors adopted a revised director compensation policy, effective as of October 1, 2017, which provides that each designated non-management member of the Board of Directors will receive (i) an annual retainer of \$30,000 to be paid in four quarterly installments in arrears, to be pro-rated as applicable; (ii) upon appointment to the Board of Directors to fill a vacancy, a stock option grant with a grant date value determined by the Board of Directors as appropriate considering the time remaining before re-election; and (iii) a stock option grant upon annual reelection as a director with a grant date value of \$50,000, except for the Chairperson, who will receive a stock option grant with a grant date value of \$55,000.
 Additionally, certain specific members of the Board of Directors will receive additional annual retainers, paid in four quarterly installments in arrears, pro-rated as applicable, in the following amounts: (i) the Chairperson will receive \$40,000, in lieu of the \$30,000 annual retainer paid to other members of the Board of Directors, (ii) the Chairperson of the Audit Committee will receive \$15,000, (iii) the Chairperson of the Compensation Committee and Nominating and Governance Committee will receive \$7,500 each, and (iv) Board committee members (excluding the committee chairperson) will receive \$5,000.
 Directors will not receive a fee for each Board of Directors or committee meeting, whether or not such meeting is in person or telephonic.
 Members of the Board of Directors may only receive retainers for serving as a member (including chairperson) of two Board committees.
-In connection with the COVID-19 pandemic, our Board of Directors determined to decrease the annual retainer paid to each member pursuant to the director compensation policy by 50% for the fiscal quarter ending June 30, 2020.